 HOW WE USE YOUR PERSONAL DATA AND THE PURPOSE FOR WHICH WE WILL USE IT

 - To respond to any enquiry you make, we will use your identity data and contact data.
-The legal basis for processing for this purpose will be our legitimate interests.

 - To improve our website, we will use your technical data.
-The legal basis for processing for this purpose will be our legitimate interests.

 DISCLOSURE OF PERSONAL DATA

-We will not share your personal data with other third parties, unless you give your consent for us to do so, and we will not share your information with any other organisations for marketing, market research or commercial purposes.
+We will not share your personal data with other third parties, unless you give your consent for us to do so, and we will not share your information with any other organisations for their own marketing, market research or commercial purposes.

 We require all third parties to respect the security of your personal data and to treat it in accordance with the law.
-We do not allow our third party service providers to use your personal data for their own purposes and only permit them to process your personal data for specified purposes and in accordance with our instructions.
+We do not allow our third-party service providers to use your personal data for their own purposes and only permit them to process your personal data for specified purposes and in accordance with our instructions.

 We may share your personal information with regulators or other authorities if we have a legal obligation to do so.